RADAR-base/RADAR-Appserver/README.md

 ## FCM

 ### AdminSDK
-To configure AdminSDK, follow the official Firebase [documentation](https://firebase.google. com/docs/admin/setup#initialize-sdk) till you setup the environment variable (`GOOGLE_APPLICATION_CREDENTIALS`).
+To configure AdminSDK, follow the official Firebase [documentation](https://firebase.google.com/docs/admin/setup#initialize-sdk) till you setup the environment variable (`GOOGLE_APPLICATION_CREDENTIALS`).
 In the properties file, you would need to set `fcmserver.fcmsender` to `org.radarbase.fcm.downstream.AdminSdkFcmSender`.

 ## Docker/ Docker Compose
 The AppServer is also available as a docker container.
-It's [Dockerfile](/Dockerfile) is provided with the project.
+Its [Dockerfile](/Dockerfile) is provided with the project.
 It can be run as follows -

 ```shell
     docker run -v /logs/:/var/log/radar/appserver/ \